 How has the year been so far?

 This year has been truly amazing for Pragmatic Solutions.
 We advanced incredibly fast and pierced new markets, thanks to our flexible, scalable product that adapts to the latest standards.
-This year, we obtained licenses in the UK and Sweden, as well as the well-known GLI-19 certification, acting as a seal of approval for our platform.
+This year, we were audited for the UK and Sweden, as well as obtained the well-known GLI-19 certification, acting as a seal of approval for our platform.
 These achievements follow previous ones in Malta and Curacao; which have been accomplished after rigorous tests against the toughest integrity standards in the iGaming industry.
 Moreover, we signed deals with valuable casino providers like GreenTube and Playson which are evidence of the product-centred business strategy that we adopted.
 2019 was a year full of success from all standpoints, and this is just the beginning.

 What are the big hurdles you have had to overcome?